CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/noVM-00-ai-workloads.md

 ## Lab Overview

 In this lab, you will explore common AI workloads through a browser-based application.
-You'll interact with a generative AI model, use AI agents with tools, and experience text analysis, speech, computer vision, information extraction, and AI safety features.
+You'll interact with a generative AI model, use AI agents with tools, and experience text analysis, computer vision, information extraction, and AI safety features.
 By the end of the lab, you'll understand how these AI capabilities work together to power modern AI applications.

 ## Lab Objectives